emanuellarini/checkers/docs/Architecture - Intro.md

 ```
 This is a hobby project.
-Choosing A over B depends mostly on what I wanted to learn/try instead of what's better.
+In this project, choosing A over B depends mostly on what I wanted to learn/try.
+Still, choosing poor solutions is not acceptable.
-When doing for fun I will do what's best for me; when working, what's best for the company.
 ```

-That being said, let's start talking about the architecture I chose...
+That being said, let's start talking about architecture.

-I knew I was needing both Frontend and Backend, I started to think about the conflict between Two Repos vs Mono Repo.
+I knew I was going to need both Frontend and Backend, I started to think about the conflict between Two Repos vs Mono Repo.

 So, I chose Monorepo and the reasons were:
+* Mono repo has trade-offs that I am willing to pay
-* Deploy are usually harder in monorepos but I wanted to try [Nx](https://nx.dev/)
+* Mono repos usually are harder to deploy but I wanted to try [Nx](https://nx.dev/)
-* One project inside one repo is easier to show and demonstrate
+* A project inside a single repository is easier to show and demonstrate
 * I don't have plans to go further than what was described earlier for this product
-* If I chose 2 repos which one of them I would need to put E2E in a third repo
+* If I use a repo for the backend and another for the frontend I would need to put E2E in a third repo.
+It would need more tweaks in CI.

-Alright, so let's speak about Nx since it's the base of the project:
+Alright, so let's speak about Nx since it's a part of the core:
 * Has a way to lint/build/deploy only affected code
 * Not that hard to configure, if you start with their boilerplate you're fine
-* Easy to find information in google
+* Easy to find information on Google

 Going further, I also used:
 * React - This was decided 4 years ago and it's the core of the challenge